Catholic Clergy Sexual Abuse in New York Diocese

 The extent of abuse is indicated by the fact that, to date, over 8,600 survivors have received over $3.8 billion in restitution from the Catholic Church, according to CNN.

-The following statistics illustrate the extent of the problem of clergy abuse in the U.S.:
+The following statistics illustrate the extent of the problem of clergy and religious leaders abuse in the U.S.:

 - According to bishop-accountability.org, which has documented the “abuse crisis” in the Catholic Church, 5,679 people alleging sexual abuse by Catholic clergy had reached settlements by 2009 – a number which has increased since but which still only represents a fraction of the allegations.